Theopetra/theo-contracts/launchNotes.md

     );
 ```

-For more information about the method arguments used above, please see the comments on the `create` method in `WhitelistBondDepository.sol`
+For more information about the method arguments used above, please see the test file `WhitelistBondDepository.test.ts`, as well as the comments within the `create` method in `WhitelistBondDepository.sol`.
+Furthermore, please also see comments within the `deposit` method, which also relate to arguments used during market creation; For example information on  `market.capacity` within `deposit` is important to note, because the market capacity can prevent deposits depending on its value (setting `market.capacity` higher during market creation will allow for larger deposits).

 #### Signing
 Addresses for whitelisting should be hashed using SignerHelper -- A script can be used for this purpose, to itterate over addresses and, in a similar way to that shown below, to create hashes that can then be signed by the `whitelistSigner` as set within `TheopetraAuthority` (when initially deployed, the `whitelistSigner` is the governor):